How I Got A Fat Lip

 3. Learn to love yourself the way you are, because you don’t appreciate the beauty you have until it gets really screwed up by some idiot doctor!

-4. Do not go back to the same idiot who messed you up in the first place, go to someone who knows what the heck they are doing to fix it the way it should be fixed.
+4. Do not go back to the same idiot who messed you up in the first place, go to someone who knows what the heck they are doing!

 5. Read this blog and know, there is nothing fake about my story.
-It is as real as it comes and embarrassing too, but I am doing my penance.
+It is as real as it gets and embarrassing too, but I am doing my penance.